psoukie/zipchord/README.md

 This tab allows you to change the typing and chord behavior to adjust how spaces and capitalization are handled around chords and punctuation.

-**Smart spaces**
-The smart spaces -- when enabled -- ensure correct spacing around chords and punctuation.
+**Smart spaces**: The smart spaces--when enabled--ensure correct spacing around chords and punctuation.
 This means that spaces are added automatically if you haven't typed one manually, but the smart spaces are also dynamically removed if they are followed by punctuation or you type another space manually.
 Smart spaces can be enabled as follows:
-- In front of chords
+- **In front of chords**
-- After chords
+- **After chords**
-- After punctuation
+- **After punctuation**

 **Auto-capitalization** offers three options:
-- Off: Spaces and capitalization are not adjusted around punctuation.
+- **Off:** Spaces and capitalization are not adjusted around punctuation.
-- For chords only: Spaces are added and words are capitalized only when punctuation precedes or follows chorded entry.
+- **For chords only:** Spaces are added and words are capitalized only when punctuation precedes or follows chorded entry.
-- For all input: Spaces are always added after punctuation and words are capitalized even for regular typing.
+- **For all input:** Spaces are always added after punctuation and words are capitalized even for regular typing.

 ### Enabling and Disabling the Chords

-You can temporarily disable the chord recognition by unchecking the **Recognition enabled** checkbox.
+You can temporarily disable the chord recognition by unchecking the **Use chord detection** checkbox.

 ## Chord Dictionary